cekit/cekit/docs/build.rst

 * ``--build-engine`` -- a builder engine to use ``osbs`` or ``docker``
 * ``--build-tag`` -- an image tag used for build image (can be specified multiple times)
-* ``--build-osbs-release`` -- perform a osbs release build
+* ``--build-osbs-release`` -- perform a OSBS release build

 ``Docker build``
 ^^^^^^^^^^^^^^^^

 This is the default way how to build an container image.
-The image is build using ``docker``.
+The image is build using ``docker build``.

 ``OSBS build``